sandalle/minecraft_bigreactor_control/README.md

 	- "Rod (%)" will lower/raise the Reactor Control Rods for that Reactor
 	- "Flow mB/t" will lower/raise the Turbine Flow Rate maximum for that Turbine
 - Right-clicking between the "<" and ">" (not on) will disable auto-adjust of that value for attached device.
+	- Right-clicking on the "Enabled" or "Disabled" text for auto-adjust will do the same.
 - Right-clicking on "ONLINE" or "OFFLINE" at the top-right will toggle the state of attached device.

 Default values